 If you read my post on Passage Creek outside of Front Royal, you have already read this review.
-Jennings is a duplicate of Passage except it is down near Roanoke.
-The duplication is meant in the sense of general feel, pressure and volume of water.
-Like Passage, Jennings is usually a “Heritage” water which means it gets bulked up on stocking before the various heritage fishing days early in the spring trout season.
-This results is a staggering amount of pressure on this put and take body of water.
+Jennings is a duplicate of Passage, except it is down near Roanoke.
+The duplication is meant to be in the sense of general feel, pressure, and volume of water.
+Like Passage, Jennings is usually a “Heritage” water, which means it gets bulked up on stocking before the various heritage fishing days, early in the spring trout season.
+This result is a staggering amount of pressure on this put-and-take body of water.

 The stream is exceptionally rocky, but the rocks are small and relatively free of “rock snot”.
 I felt comfortable walking here without my wading staff.
 The sense is on of a gravel bed with a few large rocks here and there.
-The stream was running a paltry 2 or 3 feet wide and inches deep in most place.
-However, the high water mark indicates that during the spring runoff, this can hold plenty of water and fish – a characteristic that matches Passage as well.
+The stream ran a paltry 2 or 3 feet wide and inches deep in most places.
+However, the high-water mark indicates that during the spring runoff, this can hold plenty of water and fish – a characteristic that matches Passage.

 The Flyfisher’s Guide recommends you stop into the Acadia General Store to get advice.
 Since that small store is on the way, I agree – they probably can put you onto the right fly and maybe even the right stretch.
 The Guide also indicated that you can fish on McFalls, Middle and North Creeks; all of which feed into Jennings.